-- 10) Where a discharge from land drainage enters an outstanding freshwater body or coastal water beyond the zone of reasonable mixing, the discharge does not: - a) result in any conspicuous oil or grease films, scums or foams, or floatable or suspended material except where caused by natural events in the receiving water, and - b) cause the pH of the receiving water to fall outside the range of 6.5 to 9.0 (except where caused by natural events, or when natural background levels fall outside that range), and - c) cause any emission of objectionable odour in the receiving water, and - d) cause any conspicuous change in colour or visual clarity of the receiving water, and - e) cause the natural temperature of the receiving water body to be changed by more than three degrees Celsius. - 11) Any discharge of sediment associated with repair and maintenance activities does not occur for more than five consecutive days and must not occur for more than 12 hours on any one day.
+- 11) The discharge to the water body or coastal marine area does not, beyond the zone of reasonable mixing: - a) result in any conspicuous oil or grease films, scums or foams, or floatable or suspended material except where caused by natural events in the receiving water, and - b) cause the pH of the receiving water to fall outside the range of 6.5 to 9.0 (except where caused by natural events, or when natural background levels fall outside that range), and - c) cause any emission of objectionable odour in the receiving water, and - d) cause any conspicuous change in colour or visual clarity of the receiving water, and - e) cause the natural temperature of the receiving water body to be changed by more than three degrees Celsius, except in an outstanding freshwater body where it must not be changed by more than one degree Celsius, and - f) cause contamination which may render freshwater taken from a mapped priority drinking water abstraction point (refer I Maps | Ngā mahere matawhenua) unsuitable for human consumption after existing treatment. - 12) Any discharge of sediment associated with repair and maintenance activities does not occur for more than five consecutive days and must not occur for more than 12 hours on any one day. - 13) Where in-river works involve bed disturbance from mechanical vegetation clearance or sediment removal: - if undertaken between 1 August and 31 December, a visual inspection of the works area must be undertaken, immediately prior to in-river work starting.
+If a shoal of whitebait is present, no in-river works shall be undertaken until the shoal passes; and - b) the works shall not occur more than once in any area between 1 August and 31 December of any year. - 14) River bank disturbance is limited to one side of the waterway, at any one time. - 15) When mechanically clearing aquatic vegetation, a weed bucket shall be used with a curved flat base and a slatted back. - 16) The activity does not take place in an inanga spawning site between 1 March and 30 September.